-1. Screening for Resiliency Adaptability and Resilience — Talent Management Magazine
+1. Screening for Resiliency Adaptability and Resilience — [link no longer valid, sadly] Talent Management Magazine

 Change is constant, whether we, as individuals, our team, or our organization like this reality, change demands resilience from people, teams, and organization.

 Change also causes constant challenges to some more than others.
 Those who adapt thrive, those who can not jeopardize everyone around them and your organization’s capability to remain relevant.

 In this climate of constant change is an adaptable employee now more important to assess than a technical or functional capability?
 This article takes a look at how organizations in the public- and private sector go about assessing for adaptability and resilience.

 2. The bad mother complex — The Boston Globe Ideas Section

 Quality of life means different things to different people.
 The balance of personal life to professional life is even more deeply impacted when families begin to have children.

 The professional who remains in the work force after having children balances a constant sense of guilt between the maternal instinct and the professional ladder that has both been scaled and that continues to entice.

 This Boston Globe correspondent looks at a recent study of 1,800 American workers, both men and women, and her own experiences to draw insight into the study’s findings of increased feelings of guilt.
 One key insight: guilt was only felt among women.

 3. Finance Staffs Getting More Engaged — CFO Magazine